0.16.0

 One keystroke deeper

-Press enter on any row of Repos / PRs / Issues for a rich detail view: descriptions in markdown, reviewers, checks, comments, linked PRs and timelines — one targeted GraphQL query per item, no rate-limit pressure.
+Press enter on any row of Repos / PRs / Issues for a rich detail view: descriptions in markdown, reviewers, checks, comments, linked PRs and timelines.
+Inside a PR, press f to inspect the changed files and Enter on any of them to read its unified diff syntax-highlighted inline — never leave the terminal.
+One targeted query per item, no rate-limit pressure.

 Configurable